makerdao/community/Adjust the lid Parameter on the Rate Limited Flapper - May 16, 2022.md

 ---
-title: Adjust the Lid Parameter on the Rate Limited Flapper, May 16, 2022
+title: Adjust the lid Parameter on the Rate Limited Flapper - May 16, 2022
-summary: Signal your support or opposition to Adjust the Lid Parameter on the Rate Limited Flapper
+summary: Signal your support or opposition to Adjust the lid Parameter on the Rate Limited Flapper
 discussion_link: https://forum.makerdao.com/t/signal-request-change-lid-parameter-on-the-rate-limiter/14688
 vote_type: Plurality Voting
 categories: